adbar/htmldate/README.md

 # htmldoc-dating

+## Description

-*htmldoc-dating* provides ways to date HTML documents.
-Starting from the header of the page, it uses common patterns to identify date fields.
-If this is not successful, it then scans the whole document.
-If no date cue could be found, it finally run a series of heuristics on the content.
+*htmldoc-dating* provides ways to date HTML documents:

+1. Starting from the header of the page, it uses common patterns to identify date fields.
+1. If this is not successful, it then scans the whole document.
+1. If no date cue could be found, it finally run a series of heuristics on the content.

 Documentation and packaging should come soon.